deathworlders/online/content/books/deathworlders/chapter-88-the-turning-gears.md

 “...Well?
 Show me!”

 Liree yelped and leapt to obey, and…well, one life ended and another began.
 As promised the Great Father was waiting for him, out in the country in his getaway cottage.
 There, they got to know each other.
 Conversations, mostly.
 Lots of farm work, lots of training too, in lots of different things.
 He was to become one of Daar's closest personal assistants, alongside Tiyun.
-Thre wasn't a thought that wasn't shared, not an inch of His Father he didn't know, not a feeling he didn't understand.
+Thre wasn't a thought that wasn't shared, not an inch of each other they didn't know, not a feeling they didn't understand.
 There were no secrets between the three of them.
 As promised, Liree was never more than arms-reach apart from him, and as feared...

 It didn't take long.
 He went from resentful, to wary, through neutral to appreciative and finally, *devoted.* Before the summer was out he couldn't *bear* to be apart from His Father for any length of time.
 Or from Tiyun, either.
 Liree was, it turned out, a particularly agreeable young male.
 In fact he was so dependent, merely working up to do this mission was a personal trial.
 Even now, the apartness was terrible.
 But in the end, he came to view it all as a good thing.
 Admittedly, the physical training was…pain…and there was some sense of loss...but he didn't regret it.